 Therefore, to understand these questions asked during any interview process a person needs to understand the source of these questions.
 And to do that, one needs to write interview questions which should be in favor of the skilled candidate.

 There are several different job interview techniques and ways to write interview questions, but the ones that are going to be discussed in this platform can be more effective than rest of the interview questions to ask potential employees.
 The following mentioned is a list of interview questions to ask an employee.

 1. Imagine the candidates as a smart one:

 It is necessary that while writing interview questions, a person needs to keep in mind that the person who is supposed to answer these questions for an interview should be smart for the position being offered.

 Sometimes people who come over for the interview might not seem as intelligent required for the work, but they still need to be smart to answer such questions if they want that particular job.

 A great way to write good and effective questions is to think in a mindset similar to that of both the interviewer and the interviewee.

 For best results, try to make your own set of interview questions instead of hiring someone else to do it.
-Therefore, it is necessary to write questions in a smart way to figure out right candidate for the job.
+Therefore, it is necessary to write questions smartly to figure out the right candidate for the job.